+My kids took care of tearing the bread for me.
 Why tear it rather than chop it?
 Well, for one, tearing is more fun.
 But more importantly, it’s just how it’s done.
 The rusticness of the torn bread is nice too.

 While they did that, I chopped the tomatoes, cucumbers and basil.
 All the veggies went into a big mixing bowl with the corn.

 In traditional panzanella, the bread is sometimes browned in olive oil or soaked in water.
 But I didn’t want the extra calories of the oil or the mushiness of the water-soaked bread so I skipped that part.
 Instead, I very lightly toasted the bread in the oven so that it holds up against the dressing, and even has some crunchy parts in the finished salad.